-Dr. Jessica Neukam-Helms views therapy as a collaborative, authentic relationship that promotes personal growth, development, and insight – one in which doctor and client come together to discover relief from distress and increase personal growth and happiness.”
+Dr. Jessica Neukam-Helms views therapy as a collaborative, authentic relationship that promotes personal growth, development, and insight — one in which doctor and client come together to discover relief from distress and increase personal growth and happiness.
 Her psychotherapeutic approach integrates the interpersonal, psychodynamic, cognitive-behavioral, mindfulness, and humanistic processes and strategies.
 Dr. Neukam-Helms strives to provide a safe and open place for all clients, including clients who identify as LGBTQ.

 Dr. Neukam-Helms earned a doctoral degree in clinical psychology from the University of Indianapolis.

 Dr. Alyssa Hoffman, PsyD HSPP

 Dr. Hoffman earned master’s and doctoral degrees in clinical psychology from the University of Indianapolis.
 She has additional training in CBT and Exposure and Response Prevention (ERP) for OCD including completing a course in treatment for Pediatric OCD through the Behavior Therapy Training Institute.
 She is currently a member of the International OCD Foundation (IOCDF).

 Dr. Cara Pratt views therapy as a collaborative relationship promoting self-understanding, growth, and, ultimately, happiness.
 For many of those she works with, this means working towards being kinder towards themselves.
 Dr. Pratt provides therapy to children, adolescents and adults.
 Her therapeutic approach integrates cognitive-behavioral (CBT), dynamic, and mindfulness-based strategies, tailored to each client's needs.
 Dr. Pratt works extensively with those who have concerns related to anxiety, mood disorders, relationship concerns, or recent life stresses that require extra support to navigate.